gustofied/P2Engine/README.md

   <em>Click for a full video demonstration</em>
 </p>

-With P2Engine you can build systems however you like.
-And rollouts is the place we do this now, they are kind of our , Simulations are executed via rollouts ([runtime/rollout/cli.py](p2engine/runtime/rollout/cli.py)) with configuration files (e.g., [config/rollout_ledger_demo.yml](p2engine/config/rollout_ledger_demo.yml)) defining reproducible scenarios.
-These demonstrate that p2engine effectively enables coordination across diverse agent roles, ensures traceability through ledger-backed records, manages payments seamlessly, and supports judgment with automated evaluation tools.
-Results (metrics, visualizations) presented in the thesis empirically validate the system's feasibility and provide foundation for future research directions.
+To test how P2Engine was working I used a combination of chat and rollouts.
+Rollouts became the primary way to sort of simulate stuff and see interactions, logs, and transactions on the ledger.
+This means in it's current form it's a bit sided to facilitate more of experimental cases and where the current configuration files (e.g., [p2engine/config/rollout_joke.yml](p2engine/config/rollout_joke.yml)) are more examples of simulations rather than true A/B testing.

-Rollouts set the stage for adaptation methods.
-The rollout system provides A/B testing capabilities for systematically comparing different agent configurations, tool combinations, and behavioral parameters.
-Implemented in the [runtime/rollout/](p2engine/runtime/rollout/) module, it integrates seamlessly with the Celery task system for distributed execution, enabling parallel evaluation of multiple configuration variants.
-The system uses YAML configuration files to define rollout experiments, specifying teams, base settings, variants, and evaluation criteria.
+But that dosent mean the plumbing is not support rollouts, becuase that is what it is.
+It is set up such that the rollout system provides A/B testing capabilities for systematically comparing different agent configurations, tool combinations, and behavioral parameters.
+Implemented in the [runtime/rollout/](p2engine/runtime/rollout/) module, and it works nice with the Celery task system so we get distributed execution, enabling parallel evaluation of multiple configuration variants.
+And as stated, the rollout system uses YAML configuration files to define rollout experiments, specifying teams, base settings, variants, and evaluation criteria.
+From a rollout we get metrics, visualizations, through P2Engine shell, logs, and rerun.
+We get to audit and see the transactions that happen during, and we get to replay, inspect and x. [maybe we need to talk about hooked into a eval in this and rewards emtrics?]

+What rollouts are they set the stage for the proper learning loop p2eninge is base for. the missing part in true, is the fedeback to root. [let's make this a tad better but i like the hook into and explination here]

+[help me out here chat..]

 ---

-## Section 4

-### Ledger
+## Ledger

 [is it leger that will call it? this is like the question im asking myself ledger, ledger operations]